MichailZyusko/interview-preparation/Interview questions.md

     12. Describe types of communication between microservices.
     13. Distributed transactions.
     14. How do you approach the challenge of data management in microservices?
+    15. Are you doing any scaling of your microservices, auto-scaling?
+    16. Suppose a user sends a request from the UI and you're using Kafka messages to carry out some back-end operations.
+The user doesn't know, it's not like an HTTP call.
+How are you notifying the user on your Angular side?
+Did you use WebSockets for it?
+    17. In a microservices architecture, how have you approached the challenge of data management, especially considering the transactional nature of financial operations?
+        - Follow-up 1: Discuss your strategy for ensuring data consistency across microservices.
+        - Follow-up 2: Describe any experience you have with Event Sourcing and CQRS, and how these patterns might be applied in a financial application.
 - Testing ☑️
     1. What tests do you know?
 Which ones do you write?
     2. What was the testing culture within your projects?
 Did you work with tests?